liquid4teur/Vagrant/README.md

 ```
 This configuration allows nginx to listen on port 80 on the box network interface.
 Requests sent to port 8080 on the host will be forwarded to the port 80 on the guest.
 After the modification of the configuration through the Vagrantfile, reload your box (with "vagrant reload").
-Now, if you open a browser on your host machine and go to localhost:8080, you should see the nginx default page appear.
+Now, if you open a browser on your host machine and go to localhost:8080 (or 127.0.0.1:8080), you should see the nginx default page appear.
 The nginx server working on your box is now accessible on your browser through the port forwarding (amazing!).

   - Private network